Sofiane000/apartmentFinderAngular/README.md

 |                   | Error Handling           | Able to handle all error cases                                                                                           |
 |                   | Effective UX             | The UI looks good and is easy to use                                                                                     |
 |                   | Dependencies             | Dependencies (if any) are added and used purposefully                                                                    |

+To run the application run: npm start in one cmd to get the api running and npm run start-web in another one to get the application